 The researchers assessed the two groups, one taking Pravachol (pravastatin) daily and the other receiving usual care from their physician.

 They found there were no differences between the two groups.
-And in actual fact, there were more deaths in the group taking the drugs.
+And in fact, there were more deaths in the group taking the drugs.

 Aside from scant evidence of effectiveness for the drugs, statin use may cause harm.